1Kosmos/1kosmosmfa-with-amazon-cognito/README.md

-# One K MFA integration with Amazon Cognito
+# One Kosmos MFA integration with Amazon Cognito

-This project is a demonestration of how to integrate One K Multi-Factor Authentication with Amazon Cognito user pools.
+This project is a demonestration of how to integrate One Kosmos Multi-Factor Authentication with Amazon Cognito user pools.

 # Requirements